vietch2612/22850034-hcmus-assignment/data_organization/ex4/README.md

 ├── FileProcessor_test.cpp      # Tests for the FileProcessor functionality
-├── main.cpp                    # The main entry point for the application, contains the main function ├── README.md                   # Project information and documentation ├── VIQR_UTF8.h                 # Header file for the functions
+├── main.cpp                    # The main entry point for the application, contains the main function ├── README.md                   # Project information and documentation ├── README_Vietnamese.md        # Project information and documentation in Vietnamese ├── VIQR_UTF8.h                 # Header file for the functions
 ├── VIQR_UTF8.cpp               # Implementation of the functions
 ├── VIQR_UTF8_test.cpp          # Tests for the VIQR to UTF-8 conversion functionality